Inflation is Straining Restaurant Operations

 Scenario #1 - Without raising prices: significant loss

-With across-the-board rising input costs, if the average restaurant operator hadn’t raised their prices in the last four years, their margin would have gone from 5% of sales pre-2020, to a pre-tax loss of nearly 20% today.
+With across-the-board rising input costs, if the average restaurant operator hadn’t raised their prices in the last 5 years, their margin would have gone from 5% of sales pre-2020, to a pre-tax loss of nearly 24% today.

 Scenario #2 - Increasing prices: breaking even

-To cover the higher input costs, the average restaurant would need to increase prices 19.9%, as shown in the chart below.
+With overall customer traffic still dampened compared to 2019 levels, to cover the higher input costs the average restaurant would need to increase prices 23.8%, as shown in the chart below.
 However, that would only mean breaking even, with no profitability.

 Scenario #3 - Increasing prices: Maintaining 5% profit margin